-MIME::Detect offers two ways to get the MIME type.
-One is "mime_types", which gets the mime type from the file itself, similar to File::MMagic or File::Type.
-The other is "mime_types_from_name", which looks at the extension part of the file name, like ".txt" or ".png".
+MIME::Detect offers two ways to get the MIME type, "mime_types", which gets the mime type of a file by reading the file itself, and "mime_types_from_name", which looks at the extension part of the file name, like ".txt" or ".png".
 Both of these functions return a list of mime types in case more than one pattern matches.

 MIME::Detect uses a very large XML file from freedesktop.org for the matching patterns.

-In the tests I tried, MIME::Detect performed fairly well, although the "mime_types" method couldn't detect some formats.
-The failures included executable files, files containing old encodings, and the old Microsoft BMP image format.
+In my tests, MIME::Detect performed fairly well, although the file-inspecting "mime_types" method couldn't detect some formats, including executable files, files containing old encodings, and the old Microsoft BMP image format.

-Unfortunately though, it is by far the slowest of all the modules I tried.
-Loading and using this single module actually takes much more time than loading and checking the types of the files with all the other modules, "File::MMagic", "File::MMagic::XS", "Media::Type::Simple", "MIME::Types", "File::LibMagic", and "File::MimeInfo", combined.
+MIME::Detect is by far the slowest of all the modules I tried.
+Loading and using this single module takes more time than loading and checking the types of the files with all the other modules, "File::MMagic", "File::MMagic::XS", "Media::Type::Simple", "MIME::Types", "File::LibMagic", and "File::MimeInfo", combined.

-Here is the time of my test with all the lines related to MIME::Detect commented out, but with all of the other above modules:
+The time of my test with with all of the above modules except MIME::Detect:

-For a full comparison including source code and results on various files, see www.lemoda.net/perl/find-type-of-file/
+For a full comparison including the testing program and results on various files, see :